butterfly-community/oskey-firmware/README.md

 [中文点这里](./README_zh.md)

-## What is OHW?
+## What is OSKsy?

-OHW (Open Hardware Wallet) is a fully open-source, non-commercial hardware wallet project.
+OSKsy (Open Hardware Wallet) is a fully open-source, non-commercial hardware wallet project.
 Our mission is to help you create your own hardware wallet.

 Unlike commercial hardware products where open-source is used to drive sales of their commercial products, our open-source focus is on building infrastructure.